The glass coffin. In the background, a casket for three.

 Houston, Texas

-One imagines the National Museum of Funeral History in some rambling Victorian mansion -- an old funeral home in New England perhaps -- with dead leaves blowing across the lawn and ominously creaky front steps.
+It's easy to imagine a National Museum of Funeral History in some eerie Victorian mansion -- an old funeral home in New England, perhaps -- with dead leaves blowing across the lawn and ominous, creaky front steps.

-Instead, the museum is in a blocky, tan building in what looks like a former industrial park, now surrounded by acres of sprawling townhomes, all of it flat, treeless, and baking in the south Texas sun.
-Young families are everywhere, unloading groceries from minivans, and one can only guess what they think of their odd neighbor with the words "Funeral" and "Museum" in big letters on its side.
+Instead, the museum is in a blocky warehouse of a building in what looks like a former industrial park, baking in the bright South Texas sun.
+Surrounding it are acres of sprawling town homes, with young families unloading groceries from minivans and kids shooting hoops in their driveways.
+We can only guess what these people think of their odd neighbor with the words "Funeral" and "Museum" in big letters on its side.

-The most prominent items in the Museum are hearses and coffins (technically, coffins are 8-sided boxes and "caskets" are 6-sided boxes).
-Little signs constantly chastise the curious visitor, "Do not open caskets."
-The signs are unnecessary, we suspect, atop the "corpse cooler" and especially the "ventilating coffin" (for putrid corpses).
-No one needs to lift the lid of the solid glass coffin, made of the same greenish glass used in old Coke bottles.
-The "casket for three" has been thoughtfully left open; it was made in the 1930s for a couple in Durango, CO, who intended to kill themselves after their baby died.
-They didn't; the coffin wound up here.
+One-of-a-kind coffins are everywhere in the main exhibit hall, including one embedded with hundreds of dollars of U.S. coins and currency.
+Little signs constantly remind the curious, "Do not open."
+That warning is probably unnecessary atop the "ventilating coffin" (for putrid corpses), and no one needs to lift the lid of Snow White's clear glass casket, or the coffin made of the same greenish glass used in old Coke bottles.
+The "casket for three" has been thoughtfully propped open; it was made in the 1930s for a married couple in Durango, Colorado, who intended to kill themselves after their baby died.
+They didn't, and the coffin ended up here.

 Japanese hearse.